-Summer isn’t over yet, and there are plenty of festivals across Japan to carry on that holiday feeling.
+The heat of summer isn’t quite over yet, and there are plenty of festivals across Japan to carry on the holiday feeling.
 Here’s a taste of what you can expect in September.

 Kansai events